Installation

 In GKI mode, the original kernel of the device will be replaced with the generic kernel image provided by KernelSU.
 The advantages of GKI mode are:

-- Strong universality, suitable for most devices; for example, Samsung has enabled KNOX devices, and LKM mode cannot operate.
+- Strong universality, suitable for most devices.
+For example, Samsung has enabled KNOX devices, and LKM mode cannot work.
 There are also some niche modified devices that can only use GKI mode.

-- Can be used without relying on official firmware; no need to wait for official firmware updates, as long as the KMI is consistent, it can be used.
+- Can be used without relying on official firmware, and there is no need to wait for official firmware updates, as long as the KMI is consistent, it can be used.

 LKM mode

-In LKM mode, the original kernel of the device will not be replaced, but the loadable kernel module will be loaded into the device kernel.
+In LKM mode, the original kernel of the device won't be replaced, but the loadable kernel module will be loaded into the device kernel.
 The advantages of LKM mode are:

-- Will not replace the original kernel of the device; if you have special requirements for the original kernel of the device, or you want to use KernelSU while using a third-party kernel, you can use LKM mode.
+- Won't replace the original kernel of the device.
+If you have special requirements for the original kernel of the device, or you want to use KernelSU while using a third-party kernel, you can use LKM mode.

-- It is more convenient to upgrade and OTA; when upgrading KernelSU, you can directly install it in the manager without flashing manually; after the system OTA, you can directly install it to the second slot without manual flashing.
+- It's more convenient to upgrade and OTA.
+When upgrading KernelSU, you can directly install it in the manager without flashing manually.
+After the system OTA, you can directly install it to the second slot without manual flashing.

-- Suitable for some special scenarios; for example, LKM can also be loaded with temporary ROOT permissions.
-Since it does not need to replace the boot partition, it will not trigger AVB and will not cause the device to be bricked.
+- Suitable for some special scenarios.
+For example, LKM can also be loaded with temporary root permissions.
+Since it doesn't need to replace the boot partition, it won't trigger AVB and won't cause the device to be bricked.

-- LKM can be temporarily uninstalled; if you want to temporarily disable root access, you can uninstall LKM, this process does not require flashing partitions, or even rebooting the device; if you want to enable root again, just reboot the device.
+- LKM can be temporarily uninstalled.
+If you want to temporarily disable root access, you can uninstall LKM.
+This process doesn't require flashing partitions, or even rebooting the device.
+If you want to enable root again, just reboot the device.

-After opening the manager, you can see the current mode of the device on the homepage; note that the priority of GKI mode is higher than that of LKM.
-For example, if you use GKI kernel to replace the original kernel, and use LKM to patch the GKI kernel, then LKM will be ignored, and the device will always run in GKI mode.
+After opening the manager, you can see the current mode of the device on the homepage.
+Note that the priority of GKI mode is higher than that of LKM.
+For example, if you use GKI kernel to replace the original kernel, and use LKM to patch the GKI kernel, the LKM will be ignored, and the device will always run in GKI mode.

 Which one to choose?